-Permanent residents living in Canada, or outside Canada, face different issues relating to immigration laws, such as falling short of residency obligations, criminal convictions, divorce and separation, sponsoring a dependent or relative, applying for citizenship etc. We can provide professional legal assistance through all these matters.
+Permanent residents living in Canada or abroad may encounter various challenges related to immigration laws.
+These challenges could include falling short of residency obligations, criminal convictions, divorce and separation, sponsoring a dependent or relative, applying for citizenship, and other legal issues.
+Our team of experienced immigration lawyers can provide professional legal assistance in all of these matters.

-We assist our clients in apply for a new PR card, or renew their expired PR card.
-In order to renew a PR card, you must be living in Canada for at least 730 days during the last five years.
-These 730 days do not need to be continuous.
-In some cases, your time spent outside Canada may be counted towards the 730 days, for example if you were accompanying your spouse who is a Canadian citizen.
+We can assist our clients in applying for a new PR card or renewing an expired one.
+To renew a PR card, an applicant must have lived in Canada for at least 730 days within the last five years, and these 730 days do not have to be continuous.
+In some cases, time spent outside of Canada may be counted towards the 730 days, such as when accompanying a Canadian citizen spouse.

-Maintaining your permanent residence status is governed by complex legal principles.
-Expiration of your PR card does not necessarily mean that you have lost your permanent resident status.
-Moreover, there are circumstances which will affect your permanent resident status, leading to your deportation from Canada, such as a criminal charge or other offence.
+Maintaining permanent resident status is governed by complex legal principles, and the expiration of a PR card does not necessarily mean that an individual has lost their permanent resident status.
+However, there are certain circumstances that could affect an individual's permanent resident status, including criminal charges or other offences, which could lead to deportation from Canada.

 PERMANENT RESIDENT TRAVEL DOCUMENT (PRTD):

-PRTD is a document which authorizes you to return to Canada if you are outside Canada and your PR Card is lost to expired.
-It is normally only valid for one single entry.
+A Permanent Resident Travel Document (PRTD) is a document that authorizes a permanent resident of Canada to return to the country if they are outside of Canada and do not have a valid PR card, or if their PR card is lost or expired.
+The PRTD is usually only valid for a single entry.

-If you plan return to Canada from United States through any of the land border, you do not need a travel document provided your fulfil other conditions of being a permanent resident.
+If you plan to return to Canada from the United States via land border, you do not need a PRTD provided that you meet other conditions of being a permanent resident.

-Every single person in your family will have to submit a separate PRTD application.
+It is important to note that every individual in your family will need to submit a separate PRTD application.